ethereum/ethereum-org-website/src/content/developers/docs/ides/index.md

 sidebar: true
 ---

 When it comes to setting up an [integrated development environment (IDE)](https://wikipedia.org/wiki/Integrated_development_environment), building with Ethereum is similar to any other software project.
 There's many options to choose from, so at the end of the day, pick the one that best suits your preferences.
+Most likely the best IDE choice for your Ethereum development is the IDE you already use for traditional software development.

 ## Web-based IDEs {#web-based-ides}